Eileen Daly: Acting career

+She made uncredited appearances in the 1995, film Richard III and the 2005, film Alone in the Dark.

+In 2026, she began working with British film director Jason Impey on a Jack the Ripper inspired horror film titled; Echoes of Crimson.

-Daly has also appeared in multiple television shows including; Our Friends in the North, Sexxx, Snuff Box, The Fast Show and The Human Animal.
-She has also taken part in playreadings at the Royal Court Theatre in London.
+Daly has appeared in television shows including; Beck, EastEnders, Our Friends in the North, Sexxx, Screen One, Snuff Box, Soldier Soldier, The Fast Show and The Human Animal.
+In 2012, Daly became a regular on Loaded TV's sitcom Sexxx, playing the role Miss Kitty.
+She also took part in play-readings at the Royal Court Theatre in London.

 Television career

-Daly has appeared on multiple television shows including; Sex & Shopping, Eurotrash, The Big Breakfast and Kilroy.
+Daly appeared as a regular guest on television shows; Sex & Shopping, Eurotrash, The Big Breakfast and Kilroy.
+She was a contestant on the 1997, game show Karaoke Challenge and also was featured in the 1998, ITV reality series, Nightlife.

 With the formation of Redemption TV, with her then boyfriend and business partner Nigel Wingrove, Daly was given the chance to present her own magazine show, where she interviewed actors, friends and musicians.
-Notable interviewee's included; Matt Berry and Nosferatu.
+Notable interviewee's included; The IT Crowd star, Matt Berry and British rock band, Nosferatu.
 She also played Redemption Films character The Dark Angel, in a number of specially filmed introductions and promos for the British television channel, Bravo.

+In 2012, Daly started her own production company named Gipsyphilia Productions.
+She began directing and producing independent films and television shows, including a documentary series titled, Daly Does, which featured episodes such as; Daly Does The Dead, a ghost hunting episode that took her team to a haunted hotel in Whitby.
+Gipsyphilia Productions went on to make other television series for Loaded TV including; Daly Does Ghosts, Daly Does Ben Dover, Daly Does Pornstars, Daly Does Webcam Girls and the short film Mr Crispin at your Cervix.
+She was also a Team Captain on Loaded TV's game show; Come Again, alongside Ben Dover.

-In 2014, Daly took part in the ninth series of The X Factor UK as a duo alongside her boyfriend Ben Thirkettle.
-They passed the Auditions stage, but were eliminated during the Bootcamp stage.
+In 2014, Daly took part in the ninth series of The X Factor UK as a duo alongside her then boyfriend, Ben Thirkettle.
+They passed the auditions stage, but were eliminated during the Bootcamp stage.

 In 2015, Daly entered the sixteenth series of Big Brother UK.
-She entered the house on Day 1, and was evicted on Day 25, placing twelfth overall, leaving the house to a mixed reaction.
+She entered the house on Day 1, and was evicted on Day 25, placing twelfth overall, leaving the house to a positive reaction.
 She faced the public vote, to be evicted on week one, but was saved by the public.
 She notably feuded with fellow housemate, Simon Gross.
 During her time on Big Brother, she revealed that she performed in pornography films while underaged.